flatpak/flatpak-docs/docs/introduction.rst

 too inconvenient or obtrusive, Flatpak may not be the most suitable packaging choice.

-Flatpak also won't export udev rules or systemd services from the sandbox to the host, requiring manual configuration after installing the Flatpak package.
+Flatpak also won't export udev rules or systemd services from the sandbox to the host and requires manual configuration after installing the Flatpak package.

 Information about Flatpak's internals can be found in :doc:`under-the-hood`.